demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ***
 - Create a new issue
+- By default, the status of the newly created issue will be set to the status identified by ID=1 from the custom statuses list (from the Redmine instance)
 - When attaching a file to an issue, include the entry ID in the request as file_entry_id=the ID you created
 - To create a custom field, navigate to the server URL with administrative privileges, click **Administration** (located at the top left), select **Custom fields**, and then proceed to create a new custom field.
 Once created, you can add values as needed
 - To create a category/version, navigate to the server URL > click **Settings** (top bar) > **Versions** tab and **Issue categories** tab.